Our club competition rules has been updated to reflect the recent changes.

 The Competition Secretary shall adjudicate on any questions of eligibility of any photograph for the Set Subject competition.
-The entrant shall have the right of appeal to a tribunal consisting of the Competition Secretary and any two other Committee Members.
-Any questions of eligibility are to be resolved prior to the judging of the competition and preferably before the photographs are displayed..
+Any questions of eligibility are to be resolved prior to the judging of the competition and preferably before the photographs are displayed.

 Judging of the monthly competitions will be by one of the following three methods:

 - If possible an external Guest Judge will be asked to do the judging – often this will be a visiting guest speaker.
 Alternatively, entries may be sent to a remote judge who will then provide feedback and results which will be communicated at the club meeting by a committee member.